tdviet/fedcloudclient/docs/usage.rst

 fedcloud token commands
 ***********************

-* **"fedcloud token check --oidc-access-token <ACCESS_TOKEN>"**: Check the expiration time of access token, so users can know whether they need to refresh it.
-As mentioned before, access token may be given via environment variable *OIDC_ACCESS_TOKEN*, so the option *--oidc-access-token* is not shown in all examples bellows, even if the option is required.
+* **"fedcloud token check"**: Check the expiration time of configured access token, so users can know whether they need to refresh it.
+As mentioned before, access token may be given via environment variable *FEDCLOUD_OIDC_ACCESS_TOKEN*, so the option *--oidc-access-token* is not shown in all examples bellows, even if the option is required.

 ::